-The Cox family have a particular association with Mulgoa Valley where they lived for three generations.
+The Cox family have a particular historical association with Mulgoa Valley where they lived for three generations.
 The Cox family pioneer in the Valley was William Cox (1764-1837), who made a substantial contribution to the administration, building, pastoral and agricultural development of the NSW colony.
 William built Cox's Cottage in the Valley for his sons in 1811.
 Each of William's sons established their own estates in the Valley from the 1820s: Winbourne (George), Glenmore (Henry) and Fernhill (Edward).
 The Cox family is associated with the development and improvement of stock (cattle, sheep and horses), not just in Mulgoa, but also throughout NSW.
+Fernhill has particular historical association with Edward Cox and Edward King Cox.